Ultrafast Electron Temperature Dynamics in Spintronic Terahertz Emitters Studied by Optical-Pump Terahertz-Probe Spectroscopy: Methods

 \section{Methods}

 The experimental setup is described in detail in Ref.~\citenum{Selz_25} and a schematic version of the setup can be found in Figure \ref{fig:Exp_setup}.
 Briefly, three beam paths originate from an amplified Ti:sapphire laser with a center wavelength of \SI{800}{nm}, a pulse length of \SI{80}{fs}, a repetition rate of \SI{1}{kHz} and a maximum output power of \SI{6}{W}.
 The STE is pumped by an optical beam at 800\,nm, using approximately 10\,\% of the laser output power.
 With a pulse energy of 0.1\,mJ and a pump spot size of 0.1\,cm$^2$, this corresponds to a fluence of 1\,mJ/cm$^2$ at the STE.
 The terahertz probe beam is generated via optical rectification in a {\ce{LiNbO3}} crystal using a tilted-pulse-front (TPF) setup, which allows for phase-matched generation of intense, single-cycle terahertz pulses{~\cite{Hebling_08}}.
 This process utilizes approximately 80\,\% of the laser power.
 The terahertz probe is focused onto the same position on the sample using parabolic mirrors, resulting in a probe spot size of approximately 0.05\,cm$^2$.
+These experimental parameters are kept constant for all experiments described here.

 The optical pump beam is blocked after the STE, and the two terahertz signals corresponding to the probe and the terahertz beam generated by the STE are detected with electro-optic sampling and balanced detection~\cite{koch_terahertz_2023}, using the remaining $\sim$\SI{10}{\%} of the laser power.
 Delay stages control the relative time delay between the arrival of the terahertz probe pulse and the STE pulse at the detector.
 Pairs of wire grid polarizers before and after the sample position are used to further control the polarization and intensity of the different beams.